Children we care for

 Resources

-Please speak to the allocated Advisory Teacher to discuss suitability and organise access to these resources, or for further information email wsvs@westsussex.gov.uk.
+Speak to the allocated advisory teacher to discuss suitability and organise access to these resources, or for further information email wsvs@westsussex.gov.uk.

 • Britannica School is a citable, online learning resource.
 The information in Britannica School is aligned to the national curriculum, updated daily and spans a range of media, including video, images and audio content.